RCA Records: 1960s

 In 1960, RCA Victor announced the Compact 33 double extended play and singles; these were 7 inch records, which played at 33 1/3 rpm.
 In January 1961, the Compact 33 discs were released simultaneously with their 45 rpm counterparts.
 The long-term goal was to phase out the 45 rpm disc, but sales of the new records were poor and by early 1962 the campaign had failed.

 In 1963, RCA Victor introduced Dynagroove which added computer technology to the disc cutting process, ostensibly to improve sound reproduction.
 Whether or not the complex process was actually an improvement is still debated among audiophiles.
-RCA quietly discontinued Dynagroove around 1970.
+RCA quietly phased out the Dynagroove process by 1970.

 In September 1965, RCA and Lear Jet Corp. teamed up to release the first stereo 8-track tape music Cartridges (Stereo 8) which were first used in the 1966 line of Ford automobiles and were popular throughout the late 1960s and 1970s.
 (The initial release comprised 175 titles from RCA Victor and RCA Camden's catalog of artists.)

-In 1968, the RCA Corporation modernized its image with what was then a new futuristic-looking logo (the letters 'RCA' in block, modernized form), replacing the old lightning bolt logo, and the virtual retirement of both the Victor and Nipper/His Master's Voice trademarks.
-The RCA Victor Division was now known as RCA Records, 'Victor' now used only on the album covers and labels of RCA's regular popular record releases which were changed to bright orange or yellow (becoming tan briefly late in 1975-76), from the traditional black in use since 1902, while the Nipper/His Master's Voice trademark was restricted to the album covers of Red Seal records.
+In late 1968, the Radio Corporation of America, wishing to modernize its image, introduced what was then a futuristic-looking new logo (the letters 'RCA' in block, modernized form), replacing the original lightning bolt logo, and the virtual retirement of both the Victor and Nipper/His Master's Voice trademarks.
+The Radio Corporation of America officially changed its name to the RCA Corporation; the RCA Victor Division was now known as RCA Records.
+The 'Victor' trademark was restricted to the labels and album covers of RCA's standard popular record releases.
+RCA Victor record labels were changed to bright orange or yellow (becoming tan briefly late in 1974 thru mid-1976), replacing the traditional black label color in use for regular releases since 1901.
+The Nipper/His Master's Voice trademark was seen only on the album covers of RCA Red Seal Records.

-In late 1969, RCA Records introduced a very thin, lightweight vinyl record known as Dynaflex.
-This type of pressing claimed to overcome warping and other problems encountered with conventional thicker LP pressings, but it had a similarly controversial reputation, being derided by some as "Dynawarp" and precursor of the Floppy Disk.
-By the late 1970's, RCA abandoned Dynaflex and returned to making standard vinyl records.
+RCA Records introduced a thin, pliable, lightweight vinyl LP record known as Dynaflex in late 1969.
+This very thin, flexible record claimed to overcome warping and other problems encountered with conventional thicker LP records and like Dynagroove, it soon developed a similarly controversial reputation, derided by some record collectors as "Dynawarp".
+RCA gradually phased out Dynaflex records and by the end of the 1970s had returned to manufacturing thicker vinyl records.